 Choosing the right air heater for your van or RV is important.
-With an investment of well over $1000 you want to get it right and there are a few things you definitely need to consider.
-These include brand, heater size and installation considerations, like fuel source, heater location and whether to install it yourself or get it installed.
+With so many brands and options available, ranging from $200 to $2500 you want to get it right.. so there are a few things you definitely need to consider.
+These include heater size, brand, fuel source, heater location and whether to install it yourself or get it installed.

 Choosing Heater Size